csinva/csinva.github.io/_notes/ml/unsupervised.md

     - requires certain assumptions so that $p(y)$ is still a distr: $p(y) = p(x) / |J|$ where J is Jacobian
   - learn W via gradient ascent $\Delta W \propto \partial / \partial W (\log |J|)$
     - there is now something faster called fast ICA
-  - relationship to sparse coding
-    - ICA can be a special case of sparse coding...
-    - can think of cost as a prior over coefficients (Laplacian distr.) and reconstruction error as likelihood model
-    - can write down posterior distr, derive learning on A for gradient ascent
-  - topographic ICA (make nearby coefficient like each other
+- topographic ICA (make nearby coefficient like each other)

 ## topological